oelbaytam/FrameMonkey/README.md

 FrameMonkey also only is working on Windows, and we are unsure when we will update for Linux and Mac support but it is in the works.

 # Installation
-FrameMonkey depends on FFmpeg for compression so it is important to have FFmpeg on your device as well as adding it to the path, this is achievable by using Chocolatey to install it.
+FrameMonkey depends on FFmpeg for compression so it is important to have FFmpeg on your device as well as adding it to the path, this is achievable by using Chocolatey or winget to install it.

 FrameMonkey also requires Python and the Python libraries PyQt6 and qt_material.